graphql-nexus/nexus-plugin-prisma/README.md

 })
 ```

-### Project a Prisma Model Field to a Differently Named GraphQL Object Field
+### Project a Prisma Field to a Differently Named GraphQL Field

 ```ts
 objectType({